Azure/terraform-provider-acsengine/docs/upgrading-clusters.md

 You can still add a value for `kubernetes_version` even if you did not specify this before, since the resource has a default version.
 At the time of writing this, it is `1.8.13`.

 Running `terraform plan` should show that only a change needs to be made to the resource, instead of recreating the resource.
+You can now run `terraform apply` to apply the update to your cluster.
+Upgrading can take some time, especially relative to creating and scaling.